sawers-rellan-labs/targseq/docs/Target_Sequence_Extraction.md

 ```

 ### 7. Extract Target Sequences
+See section 6 for full explanation of `blastdbcmd` fro sequence retrieval.

 ***Work in an interactive session***

 First, create a tab-separated file named `taxa_db.tab` with columns for the taxa name, the database name, and its correspnding `gene_targets_orthogroup.tab` column index.